 Select Urban Health Activities

 September 11th and Public Health: Dr. Rosner has organized and written reports on September 11th and its impact on public health infrastructure for the Robert Wood Johnson Foundation and Milbank Fund.
 The Milbank Fund published three of his special reports.
-His other books on Urban Health include, Are We Ready: Public Health since 9/11 was published by the University of California Press/Milbank in 2006, Hives of sickness and Lead Wars.
+His other books on Urban Health include, A Once Charitable Enterprise: Hospitals and Health Care in Brooklyn and New York (Cambridge University Press), Children, Race, and Power (University of Virginia Press and Routledge) Are We Ready: Public Health since 9/11 (University of California Press/Milbank), Hives of Sickness (Rutgers University Press), and Lead Wars (University of California Press).

 Author of books on NYC : Dr. Rosner is the author of A Once Charitable Enterprise: Hospitals and Health Care in Brooklyn and New York (Cambridge University Press).
 Author of: Children, Race and Power, (Routledge Press) Editor of:"Hives of Sickness: Epidemics and Public Health in New York City

-Television, Radio and Movie Documentaries on New York City: Dr. Rosner has been on numerous radio programs including All Things Considered, Tell me More, Radiolab, Morning Edition and other NPR and BBC broadcasts.
-He has also appeared in NOVA?s documentary The Most Dangerous Woman in the World: Typhoid Mary.
+Television, Radio and Movie Documentaries on New York City: Dr. Rosner has been on numerous radio programs including All Things Considered, Tell me More, Radiolab, Morning Edition, Fresh Air, and other NPR and BBC broadcasts.
+He has also appeared in NOVA?'s documentary The Most Dangerous Woman in the World: Typhoid Mary.
 ABC's "Do You Know Who You Are?"; NBCs "Dateline;" and other European newscasts.
 He was also interviewed for a Greater New York Hospital Association documentary on New York Hospitals.
 Also, his work and he were featured on Bill Moyers' PBS Special: "Trade Secrets" and an HBO special, "Blue Vinyl."

 Select Global Activities